-Finger Pressure treats the whole person where body, spirit, and mind Come Together.
+Finger Pressure treats the Whole Person where body, spirit, and mind Come Together.
 This is called the Bodymind.

 Integrative Acupressure is specialized bodywork which calms the spirit, balances the emotions, and soothes tensions in the bodymind.
 Acupressure is pleasant and deeply relaxing and works at the somato-emotional connection.

 Benefits of Acupressure

 Acupressure massage assists the Qi, the body's natural energy to flow in a balanced and free way.
 Chinese texts say that blocked Qi produces pain and discomfort and weakens our natural defenses.

 - Calms the Spirit

 - Balances the Emotions (this is the somato-emotional part)